rpc — rpc library

 interface.loop()

 The rpc base class is reimplemented by the rpc_master and rpc_slave classes to create the master and slave interfaces.
-It is a pure virtual class and not meant to be used directly.
+It is not meant to be used directly.

 class rpc.rpc

 Creates an rpc object.
-This constructor is not meant to be used directly.
+Not meant to be used directly.

 class rpc.rpc_master

 Creates an rpc_master object.
-This constructor is not meant to be used directly.
+Not meant to be used directly.

 class rpc.rpc_slave

 Creates an rpc_slave object.
-This constructor is not meant to be used directly.
+Not meant to be used directly.

 class rpc_can_master – CAN Master Interface